BayKanguru/eba-dark-mode/README.en.md

 ## Changing Colors

 After you've downloaded the archive, you can change the variables in the beginning of [eba.css](./eba.css).
+You can send any themes that you've made.

 ### Default Values